Plantar Fasciitis

 How Does Plantar Fasciitis Develop?

 Plantar fasciitis is invariably ranked as one of the top causes of disabling heel pain.
-It occurs as the result of prolonged overuse of the feet that leads to over-stretching or distension of the plantar fascia, leading to fasciitis.
+Prolonged overuse of the feet can lead to excessive stretching or strain of the plantar fascia, resulting in discomfort known as fasciitis.
 The fascia itself is the toughest ligamentous support of the foot that is continually subjected to stress, strain and pressure during walking and even at rest.
 However, when the strain is not evenly distributed along the lines of fascia, swelling and irritation occurs.
 This makes the ligamentous support weak and vulnerable to damage.
 Plantar fasciitis is seen in both genders and most cases are reported in individuals between 40 and 60 years of age, though it can also occur in younger age groups.

 Increased risk factors for development of plantar fasciitis: